How Your Sciatica Treatment Should Be?

 Do the Symptoms Need Surgery?

-Surgery may be necessary if the causes of sciatica are severe conditions, such as cauda equina, tumors, infections, or herniated disc.
+Surgery may be necessary if the causes of sciatica are severe conditions, such as cauda equina, tumors, infections, or herniated discs.
 Surgical treatment helps preserve the function of the leg and improves life quality.

-Other cases may be considered as an option, for example when:
+Other cases may be considered as an option, for example, when:

 -